OthankQ/100-days-of-code/r1-log.md

 ### R1D36
 Solved 'Finders Keepers' challenge on Free Code Camp and had fun while doing it!
 Also listened to more of the 'JavaScript: Understanding the Weird Parts' lecture.
 Learned about how under the hood, JS is synchronous.

+### R1D37
+Started working on my portfolio page which I can actually present.
+Committed by buying a domain name for it too!
+Also listened to more of the 'JavaScript: Understanding the Weird Parts'.
+Went over precedence, associativity and coercion.